malvfr/zap/README.md

 ## Supported generator categories

-So far, Zap CLI supports several types of generators:
+So far, Zap CLI supports a few types of generators, soon more will be added:

 - Address
 - Date